 BRIEF BIOGRAPHY

-The Caribbean Confederation of Credit Unions (CCCU) express its heartfelt gratitude to Edward “Ned” Pitts for his contributions to the CCCU.
+The Caribbean Confederation of Credit Unions (CCCU) expresses its heartfelt gratitude to Edward “Ned” Pitts for his contributions to the CCCU.
 Edward Pitts, a Belizean, was actively involved in the establishment of the Caribbean Confederation of Credit Unions (CCCU), in 1972, and played a pivotal role in its development and growth.

 He first served as Vice president on the CCCU’s first Board of Directors but later functioned as President from 1980 until 1985.
 Mr. Pitts’ contributions were characterized by his leadership, advocacy, and commitment to the principles of credit unionism across the Caribbean region.